tokenio/merchant-sample-js/README.md

 To run the server:

 1. In server.js, change the email address to the one you used above.
-   If you didn't use ./keys as the key dir above, it that in server.js also.
+   If you didn't use ./keys as the key dir above, change it in server.js also.

 2. run `node server.js`